-Table 1.17: Instructional Programs
+Table 1.17 - Instructional Programs

-English Language Arts Core Knowledge Word Wise Vocabulary Program KIPP Wheatley Portfolio Scholastic Guided Reading Lucy Calkins' Units of Study for Reading and for Writing Achieve3000 Accelerated Reader Fundamentals Guided reading toolkits (KIPP SoCal) English Language Development DataWorks Launch to Literacy Math enVisionMath® California 2008 Investigations TERC ® 2006 Bridges Math Illustrative Mathematics (open up) ST Math Science Full Option Science System ("FOSS") Science and Technology for Children ® ("STC") Houghton Mifflin Science Amplify Social Studies Taught through Read Alouds and teacher-created units Document Based Questions and all other applicable subjects.
-Each program will include teaching approaches to differentiate instruction, meet the needs of English learners, and challenge identified Gifted and Talented and higher-achieving students.
-Each program has been created by reputable publishers with a record of successful implementation with the student population KIPP Empower will serve.
+English-language arts Core Knowledge Word Wise Vocabulary Program KIPP Wheatley Portfolio Scholastic Guided Reading Lucy Calkins' Units of Study for Reading and for Writing Achieve3000 Accelerated Reader Fundamentals Guided reading toolkits (KIPP SoCal) English Language Development DataWorks Launch to Literacy Math enVisionMath® California 2008 Investigations TERC ® 2006 Bridges Math Illustrative Mathematics (open up) ST Math Science Full Option Science System ("FOSS") Science and Technology for Children ® ("STC") Houghton Mifflin Science Amplify Social Studies Taught through Read Alouds and teacher-created units Document Based Questions

-KIPP Empower has selected each of these instructional programs due to its comprehensive nature and correlation to the California Common Core Standards for ELA and math, the Next Generation Science Standards, California Preschool Learning Foundations and California content standards for social studies
+Promesa Prep has selected each of these instructional programs due to its comprehensive nature and correlation to the California Common Core Standards for ELA and math, the Next Generation Science Standards, California Preschool Learning Foundations and California content standards for social studies and all other applicable subjects.
+Each program includes teaching approaches to differentiate instruction to meet the needs of English Learners, and to challenge identified Gifted and Talented and higherachieving students.
+Each program has been created by reputable publishers with a record of successful implementation with the student population Promesa serves.

-In addition to the materials listed above, KIPP Empower will incorporate standards-based online learning programs to supplement instruction in core subjects.
-Through rigorous and engaging online content such as (but not limited to) Dreambox Learning, ST Math, Accelerated Reader, or Achieve3000, students will be able to access individualized instruction at their level to practice what they've learned in class and strengthen their 21st century computer literacy skills through sustained daily usage of computer hardware and software.
-When selecting online learning content, the School Leader will consider academic rigor, student engagement, and program alignment to the Common Core State Standards.
-KIPP Empower will further enhance these programs by aligning and supplementing activities based on assessment data and innovative strategies, such as an accelerated curriculum at the kindergarten level.
+In addition to the materials listed above, Promesa Prep incorporates standards-based online learning programs to supplement instruction in core subjects.
+Through rigorous and engaging online content such as (but not limited to) Dreambox Learning, ST Math, Accelerated Reader, or Achieve3000, students are able to access individualized instruction at their level to practice what they've learned in class and strengthen their 21st century computer literacy skills through sustained daily usage of computer hardware and software.
+When selecting online learning content, the School Leader considers academic rigor, student engagement, and program alignment to the Common Core State Standards.
+Promesa Prep further enhances these programs by aligning and supplementing activities based on assessment data and innovative strategies, such as an accelerated curriculum at the kindergarten level.

-Teachers will utilize supplemental resources that may include those listed in Table 1.18 below.
-To be clear, TK will use the same supplemental resources as Kindergarten.
+Teachers utilize supplemental resources that may include those listed in Table 1.18 below.
+To be clear, TK uses the same supplemental resources as Kindergarten.

-Table 1.18: Supplemental Instructional Resources
+Table 1.18 - Supplemental Instructional Resources